Central Broward Park

-Central Broward Park & Broward County Stadium, formerly Central Broward Regional Park and Central Broward Stadium, is a large county park in Lauderhill, Florida, and the only dedicated cricket stadium in the United States.
-It is owned and operated by Broward County.
+Central Broward Park & Broward County Stadium, formerly Central Broward Regional Park and Central Broward Stadium, is a large county park in Lauderhill, Florida.
 It opened on November 9, 2007, at a construction cost of $70 million.
 It is located at the corner of US 441 and State Road 838 (Sunrise Blvd.).

 The stadium was the first U.S. cricket pitch to receive certification by the International Cricket Council (ICC) to host international matches; it hosted its first international Twenty20 series in 2010, featuring New Zealand and Sri Lanka.
 In September 2019, the stadium hosted the United States' first-ever One Day International (ODI) series, which included the United States' first ODI victory.

 Main Event Field

 Cricket

 The Main Event Field was designed with cricket in mind.
 It features a large circular grass field, roughly 167 yards (153 meters) diameter.
-Surrounding it is a 5,000-seat stadium and large berms capable of holding 15,000 more.
+Surrounding it is a 10,000-seat stadium and large berms capable of holding 15,000 more.
 It also features stadium lighting and a luxury viewing area.
-It was the first venue in the United States officially certified by the International Cricket Council (ICC) for One Day International (ODI) play.
+It was the first venue in the United States officially certified by the ICC for playing ODIs.

 The first organized cricket event held there was a Twenty20 cricket tournament, the Martin Luther King Twenty20 Cricket Tournament (MLK T20), from January 18–20, 2008.
 The event featured local players from India, Pakistan and the West Indies.
 The first international tournament hosted was another Twenty20 tournament, the MAQ T20 International Cricket Tournament, on May 23–25, 2008.
 That event featured teams from Canada, Pakistan, the West Indies, and the rest of the world, including former superstars such as Javed Miandad, Richie Richardson, and Mohammed Azharuddin.

 The park also hosted the first full cricket international matches on American soil, a two-match Twenty20 series between New Zealand and Sri Lanka, on May 22 and May 23 2010.
 The series was drawn 1-1, a low-scoring affair (the highest total by either team was New Zealand's 120/7 in the first game), with a healthy and supportive crowd, as well as the fine-quality facilities (allowing for the exception of substandard lighting, which resulted in the cancellation of an originally scheduled night match).

 On June 30 and July 1 2012, New Zealand and the West Indies played 2 T20 Internationals at this ground, with the Windies winning both matches convincingly.
 In 2016, the West Indies-based Caribbean Premier League played multiple matches at the park during the second half of July.